MicrosoftDocs/cpp-docs/docs/standard-library/unordered-map-class.md

 ### Remarks

-If the argument key value is not found, then it is inserted along with the default value of the data type.
+If the argument key value isn't found, then it's inserted along with the default value of the data type.

 `operator[]` may be used to insert elements into a map *`m`* using *`m[Key] = DataValue;`* where *`DataValue`* is the value of the `mapped_type` of the element with a key value of *`Key`*.

 The member function determines the iterator `where` as the return value of `unordered_map::insert(unordered_map::value_type(keyval, Ty())`.
 For more information, see [`unordered_map::insert`](#insert) and [`unordered_map::value_type`](#value_type).
 (It inserts an element with the specified key if no such element exists.)
 It then returns a reference to `(*where).second`.

-When using `operator[]` to insert elements, the returned reference does not indicate whether an insertion is changing a pre-existing element or creating a new one.
+When using `operator[]` to insert elements, the returned reference doesn't indicate whether an insertion is changing a pre-existing element or creating a new one.
 The member functions [`find`](../standard-library/map-class.md#find) and [`insert`](../standard-library/map-class.md#insert) can be used to determine whether an element with a specified key is already present before an insertion.

 ### Example